Table of Contents

 Located in the heart of downtown, St Pete Pier is among the top FREE things to do in St Petersburg.

 You can see it in less than an hour, or you can spend most of the day depending on your interest level.
-It is FREE to visit and very easy to access these days since it has its own metered parking area.
+As I mentioned, it is FREE to visit and very easy to access these days since it has its own metered parking area.
 A trolley is also available from the parking lot to the end of the Pier with drop-off locations.